SongXueZhi/code-annotation-web/README.md

 npm i @ant-design/pro-table@2.61.0 --save
 ```

-8. 出现 `export 'ReactReduxContext' (imported as 'ReactReduxContext') was not found in 'react-redux' ` Warning 时
+8. When `export 'ReactReduxContext' (imported as 'ReactReduxContext') was not found in 'react-redux' ` Warning appears

 ```
 npm install react-redux@7.2.4
 ```

-9. 运行项目（使用也推荐使用 mock 数据）
+9. Run project (support and suggest to use mock data )

 ```
 npm start